CalvinFetzek50/BSS_Microphone_System/README.md

 # BSS_Microphone_System

-System implementation of the Blind Source Separation Algorithm using a dual microphone connected to a microcontroller and speaker
+System implementation of the Blind Source Separation Algorithm using a dual microphone connected to a microcontroller and speaker.

+Updated: 2/8/2025

 ---